-Sony Ericsson promises more CDMA, more Android in the futureAlex Wagner - Deputy Managing Editor, News Desk
+Sony Ericsson promises more CDMA, more Android in the futureAlex Wagner - Editorial Director of News and Content

 Sony Ericsson's Xperia PLAY is set to arrive on Verizon's shelves sometime this spring, but don't think that that'll be the only time we see an SE-branded device launching on a CDMA carrier.
 Speaking with PCMag, Sony Ericsson product marketing manager Stephen Sneeden explained that his company is recommitting to CDMA after a stint of releasing only GSM products.